-Having new cabinetry installed is certainly an expensive undertaking most of the time.
-But sometimes all those old cabinets need is a change of hardware and a fresh coat of paint to bring them back to life.
+Having new cabinetry installed is an expensive undertaking.
+Sometimes all those old cabinets need is a change of hardware and a fresh coat of paint to bring them back to life.
 Many wood, laminate or even metal cabinets are great candidates for a coat of paint if prepped correctly.

 Basic cabinetry, such as flat doors and simple styling can be repainted relatively quickly and easily.
 More intricate doors and more detailed cabinets may require additional prep and paint time.